denebeim/configvm/journal.md

 1. clone the drive actually the vm
 1. boot the machine you want to move it to with rescuezilla
 1. install the clone
-1. reboot and... um...
-I'll have to see
+1. reboot and it works

 The A record may be wrong sometimes when the machine comes up.
 Just put the new ip into the a record in ipa.